-If the results of the history and physical exam suggest you may have lung cancer, more involved tests will likely be done.
-These might include imaging tests and/or getting biopsies of lung tissue.
+If the results of your history and physical exam suggest you might have lung cancer, you will have tests to look for it.
+These could include imaging tests and/or biopsies of lung tissue.

-- To help find a suspicious area that might be cancerous
+- To look at suspicious areas that might be cancer

-- To look for possible signs of cancer recurrence after treatment
+- To look for possible signs of cancer coming back after treatment

-This is often the first test your doctor will do to look for any masses or spots on the lungs.
+This is often the first test your doctor will do to look for any abnormal areas in the lungs.
 Plain x-rays of your chest can be done at imaging centers, hospitals, and even in some doctors’ offices.
-If the x-ray is normal, you probably don’t have lung cancer (but some lung cancers may not show up on an x-ray).
-If something suspicious is seen, your doctor may order more tests.
+If the x-ray result is normal, you probably don’t have lung cancer (although some lung cancers may not show up on an x-ray).
+If something suspicious is seen, your doctor will likely order more tests.

 Computed tomography (CT) scan

 A CT scan combines many x-rays to make detailed cross-sectional images of your body.

 A CT scan is more likely to show lung tumors than a routine chest x-ray.
 It can also show the size, shape, and position of any lung tumors and can help find enlarged lymph nodes that might contain cancer that has spread from the lung.
 Most people with small cell lung cancer (SCLC) will get a CT of the chest and abdomen to look at the lungs and lymph nodes, and to look for abnormal areas in the adrenal glands, liver, and other organs that might be from the spread of lung cancer.
 Some people will get a CT of the brain to look for cancer spread, but an MRI is more likely to be used when looking at the brain.